S.E.S. (group): 1999–2000: Love and A Letter from Greenland

-2002: Choose My Life-U and Friend
+2001–2002: Surprise, Choose My Life-U, and Friend

+On July 11, 2001, a special album was released (receiving the ".5" label).
+Titled Surprise, their 4.5th album was a collection of their songs released in Japanese re-recorded in Korean (with new instrumentals).
+It sold over 357,000 copies in South Korea during 2001.
+The lead single from the record, titled "Just in Love", was a Korean version of their Japanese single "Yume wo Kasanete" (1999) and brought S.E.S. back to a happy, poppy theme, although they avoided the cutesy images from their debut.
+The music video for "Just in Love" was filmed in Thailand.
+At the 2001 Mnet Music Video Festival, the song won S.E.S. the Best Female Group award.

-Their major comeback album, Choose My Life-U was released in early spring of 2002.
+Their major comeback album, Choose My Life-U, was released on February 15, 2002.
 This was a continuation of their sophisticated theme, with the album booklet full of suggestive pictures of the girls.
 Their first single "U" was quite different, being very dance-intensive; the video showed the girls in dominant roles and positions, with Eugene even becoming a dominatrix for one scene.
-This song also did well and returned S.E.S. to the top of the charts.
-"Just A Feeling", their second single from this album, was an energetic dance track with an equally energetic video.
-However, their promotional schedule for the song was limited and it was not performed as often as their other singles.
-"Feeling" became one of their few singles to not hit the top spot on the music show charts.
+This song also did well and returned S.E.S. to the top of the charts, and won S.E.S.
+Best Female Group at the 2002 Mnet Music Video Festival for the second year in a row.
+"Just a Feeling" was their second single from this album.

-Their comeback album Friend (their "5.5"th), was released at the end of the same year.
+Their comeback album and second Korean compilation album, Friend, was released on November 21, 2002.
 The main single was titled "Soul II Soul (S.II.S.)", which was a play on words (as the number 2 can be pronounced as "E" in Korean).
 In the dark-themed music video, Bada is seen writing letters while crying, Eugene is cutting up bunnies in a room (suggesting mental instability), and Shoo is seen caressing a large ball of light on her bed.
 The song was never performed on television.

 2003–2015: Post-disbandment activities and reunions

-After releasing the compilation album Beautiful Songs, members followed solo careers in music and acting.
+After releasing the compilation album Beautiful Songs in June 2003, members followed solo careers in music and acting.
 In 2007, the group celebrate their 10th anniversary, and in 2008, they appeared as a group on the South Korean show Happy Sunday.
 In October 2009, they made another appearance together on the show Come To Play.

 In 2014, their song "Be Natural" was remade by their labelmate girl group Red Velvet, which at the time consisted of 4 members.
 The track served as their second official single.
 Also in that year, members Bada and Shoo appeared as guests on the show Infinite Challenge, as a part of their 1990s-themed special Saturday, Saturday, I Am A Singer.
 At the occasion, Eugene was absent due to pregnancy and was represented by Girls' Generation member Seohyun.